Do you want an easy handbook to reduce cart abandonment? In this article, we will share an easy handbook to reduce cart abandonment.

 Website load time is one major contributing factor to page abandonment.
 Nowadays customers are impatient.
-If you website takes more than 3 seconds to load, you might be losing half of your customers.
-Increase in website load time, results in an increase in bounce rate which may impact your organic ranking as well.
+If your website takes more than 3 seconds to load, you might be losing half of your customers.
+An increase in website load time results in an increase in bounce rate which may impact your organic ranking as well.
 As per Google, 2 seconds and below should be the ideal page load time for any website.
 As per the study, 1 second of delay results in a 7% reduction in conversion and a 16% decrease in customer satisfaction.

-As per the study, if you improve your website speed by 1 second, lead to 2% increase in conversion.
+As per the study, if you improve your website speed by 1 second, it leads to a 2% increase in conversion.
 There are many free tools to check for the website page load and optimization status.
 One of the most common and good tools to start with is Google Page Speed.